 But in any container, because you are basically using "sterile" potting mix without the presence of normal soil microorganisms, you are sort of stuck with using artificial fertilizers if you have no rich compost.
 Organic fertilizers are slow-release because they rely on soil microorganisms for help getting into the plant.

 The Earthbox is a really wonderful option for vegetable container gardening or gardening in small spaces like balconies or patios, and even though I don’t need one (with my big in-ground garden), I love the cherry tomatoes and habanero peppers that I grow in mine every year.
 I hope you enjoy yours as well.
+Just swap out or refresh the potting mix in the spring.

 Take Me Back to Top of The Earthbox